cryptiumlabs/juvix/doc/Frontend/gen/guide.md

 open Foo.Bar.Baz
 ```

-or aliasing them with a let
+A module can also be aliased with a `let`:

 Example: